Follow us on

 • Footwear: Sneakers only - no cleats, turf shoes, or skates

-• Sticks: Hockey sticks only (no wood blades or ice tape)
+• Sticks: Hockey Sticks only (no wood blades)

 • Gloves: Hockey Gloves

-• Ball: Geforce liquid filled or orange Mylec ball (provided by league)
+• Ball: Geforce liquid filled, Knapper, or Mylec (provided by league)

 • Goalies: Must wear full protective gear (helmet, chest protector, glove, blocker, goalie pants, leg pads, cup)